MLHaba/MLHaba/README.md

-- 👋 Hi, I’m Michałl Haba
+- 👋 Hi, I’m Michał Haba
 - 📖 I am currently studying Automatics and Robotics at Wroclaw Univerisy of Science and Technology

 <!---